HAS-Tools-2023/homework-jmeyer732/Homework_Submissions/Weekly_Assignments/Meyer_HW8.md

 ## Homework 8
 ### Jessica Meyer

+### Grade
+2.5/3: Good job.
+I took of 0.5 because your graphs were missing from your write up.
+Let me know if you have any questions on how to get images in your markdown and I'm happy to help you do this.

+- I would be happy to help you with this issue if you come to my office hours.
+Did our discussion of multi-indexes from class last week help at all or was that not really addressing your question.

 #### Written Assignment
 My week 1 forecast is 94.99 cfs and my week 2 forecast is 111.83 cfs.